 For Medicine, Dentistry and Optometry applicants, most Australian universities allow results to be directly gathered through the Automated Results Transfer System (ARTS).
 If you have completed all your tertiary study at one of these universities, you do not need to send a transcript to have your GPA calculated.

 If any of your tertiary study was completed at a university not on the ARTS list, you will need to source an original academic transcript from each institution at which you studied.
 Ensure original transcripts are sent to GEMSAS for all study at non-ARTS institutions including those at which you undertook exchange studies.
+PLEASE NOTE: Any qualification undertaken in a language other than English must be documented by a certified copy of the original transcript, accompanied by an officially translated original (by a NAATI translator), in English.
 Post these original transcripts together with your Education coversheet to:

 PO Box 2025

 If you have lived in an Australian rural area, ASGS-RA 2 to 5, for 5 years consecutively or 10 years cumulatively, you may be eligible for consideration in rural schemes and sub-quotas.
 You will need to complete the Rurality question in the Application Form and submit supporting documentation.
-For information about rural sub quotas or bonus points please view the schools’ entry requirements pages in the Admissions guide.
+For information about rural sub quotas or bonus points please view the schools’ entry requirements pages.

 The ASGS-RA is a geographical classification tool developed by the Australian Bureau of Statistics in 2011.
 The purpose of the RA structure is to classify data from census Collection Districts (CDs) into broad geographical categories, called Remoteness Areas (RAs).
 The RA categories are defined in terms of ‘remoteness’ – the physical distance of a location from the nearest urban centre based on population size.
 Under this classification system remoteness is updated each census.
 The most recent classification is the one by which we will assess your rurality.